vladpuz/eslint-config-vladpuz/README.md

 Features:

-- Supports JavaScript, TypeScript, mixed codebases, and framework-agnostic JSX (pure base for use with any framework!)
+- Supports JavaScript, TypeScript, mixed codebases and framework-agnostic JSX (pure base for use with any framework!)
 - Auto fix for formatting via [eslint-stylistic](https://github.com/eslint-stylistic/eslint-stylistic) (targeted for use without Prettier)
-- Doesn't conflict with TypeScript regardless of tsconfig.json options (TypeScript fully replaces some rules)
+- Doesn't conflict with TypeScript at any tsconfig.json options (TypeScript fully replaces some rules)
 - Ability to customize your own stylistic preferences
-- Ability to disable TypeScript, Stylistic, and JSX
+- Ability to disable TypeScript, Stylistic and JSX

 Principles: